syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ## FitToPage command

-`fitToPage` command helps to fit the Diagram content into the view with respect to either width, height or at the whole.
+`fitToPage` command helps to fit the Diagram content into the view with respect to either width, height, or at the whole.

 <table>
 <tr>